myplaceonline/posixcube/README.md

       * cube_package
           Pass $@ to the package manager.
 Implicitly passes the parameter to say yes to questions.
-On Debian-based systems, use --force-confold
+On Debian-based systems, uses --force-confold
           Example: cube_package install python

+      * cube_package_uninstall
+          Same as cube_package, except that you only specify the packages to uninstall, and this will figure out the right operation to pass to the package manager (e.g. dnf=remove, apt=purge).
+          Example: cube_package_uninstall python

       * cube_append_str
           Print $1 to stdout with $2 appended after a space if $1 was not blank.